0xis-cn/0xis-cn/content/about/site.md

 ### Publication date

-DM ('in the days of Muqliong') denote days starting from 1 May 2011, when Muqliong Gang was approximately formed.
+DM (in the days of Muqliong) denote days starting from 1 May 2011, when Muqliong Gang was approximately formed.
 For more details, refer to [Lexicon Matlini](https://lex.matling.fit/days-of-muqliong.html).

 ### IIIA

-[IIIA](https://github.com/ErSanSan233/IIIA) (<span lang=fr>Indice d'implication de l'intelligence artificielle</span>) is an index proposed by Liangqoociawzhem.
+[IIIA](https://github.com/ErSanSan233/IIIA) (<span lang=fr>Indice d’implication de l’intelligence artificielle</span>) is an index proposed by Liangqoociawzhem.

 ## Your data